-Typically the first permanent molars are present in the mouth, giving your orthodontist an opportunity to check for a developing malocclusion, also known as a “bad bite.”
-Incisors have also usually begun to come in and problems such as crowding, deep bites, crossbites and open bites can be detected.
+At this age, the first permanent molars are typically present in the mouth, which means your Orthodontist can check for a developing malocclusion, also known as a “bad bite.”
+Incisors have also usually begun to come in, and problems such as crowding, deep bites, crossbites and open bites can be detected.

-Although treatment usually will not begin until one to five years after the initial evaluation, it is still helpful in determining whether your child has any problems with the jaw and teeth early, when they may well be easier to treat.
+An early assessment is useful in determining whether your child has any problems with the jaw and teeth early, when they may well be easier to treat.

 - Early loss of baby teeth (before age five)